sklarsa/django-sendgrid-v5/README.md

 1.  `pip install django-sendgrid-v5`
 2. In your project's settings.py script:
     1. Set `EMAIL_BACKEND = "sendgrid_backend.SendgridBackend"`
     2. Set the SENDGRID\_API\_KEY in settings.py to your api key that was provided to you be sendgrid. `SENDGRID_API_KEY = os.environ["SENDGRID_API_KEY"]`

 ### Other settings

 1. To toggle sandbox mode (when django is running in DEBUG mode), set `SENDGRID_SANDBOX_MODE_IN_DEBUG = True/False`.

-    a.
-To err on the side of caution, this defaults to True, so emails sent in DEBUG mode will not be delivered, unless this setting is explicitly set to False.
+    1. To err on the side of caution, this defaults to True, so emails sent in DEBUG mode will not be delivered, unless this setting is explicitly set to False.